numob/BarcodeScannerLibraryIOS/README.md

 5. Select the package products you need and click `Finish`.

 ## BarcodeScannerView Class

-### Privacy:
-- Library interface is public

-A class that incorporates custom logic for selecting and returning barcodes recognized from `DataScannerViewController`.
+A SwiftUI class that encapsualtes functionality from `DataScannerViewController` `VNBarcodeObservation` APIs using custom logic for selecting and returning barcodes.

 - **Parameters:**
   - `autoscan`: A boolean indicating whether to automatically process codes from capture types (photo, file).
 Optional and defaults to true.